Carimus/node-disks/README.md

 **Note:** Don't change the `version`, it's automatically managed by `semantic-release`.

+Additionally the following customization steps are optional but recommended:

+1. Delete the `docs/` directory.
+The developer looking for more information should find their way here.

 Then just commit those customizations and push the code up to the project repo:

 ```